ajdavidl/Linguae/README.md

 This is a personal project to learn NLP and study languages.

-The available features are parsing, translation, word embeddings similarities, text generation, concordance, verb conjugation, wiktionary queries, word frequency queries, conceptnet queries and news from Google.
+The available features are parsing, translation, word embeddings similarities, text generation, concordance, verb conjugation, fill mask, wiktionary queries, word frequency queries, conceptnet queries and news from Google.

 ## Status
 In construction!!